 Multisafepay is a Payment Service Provider founded in Amsterdam in 1999.

 They offer their own Pay After Delivery Service (Betaal na Ontvangs) as well as other payment provider’s Pay After Delivery options such as AfterPay NL and Klarna.

-In 2021 they were named top payment provider by Emerce, the leading multi channel media platform about online business and marketing in the Netherlands.
+In 2021 they were named top payment provider by Emerce, the leading multi-channel media platform for online business and marketing in the Netherlands.

-AfterPay NL is a totally different company and service than AfterPay Australia.
+AfterPay NL is a totally different company and service from AfterPay Australia.

 AfterPay NL was founded in 2010 and acquired in 2014 by Arvato, Bertelsmann, the Financial Solutions arms of German media giant Bertelsmann group (100,000+ employees worldwide).

-AfterPay NL is more post payment rather than Buy Now Pay Later as consumers don’t even need to pay the first instalment to receive the goods.
+AfterPay NL is more post-payment rather than Buy Now Pay Later as consumers don’t even need to pay the first installment to receive the goods.
 On the other hand, once the order is received, AfterPay issues an invoice which has to be paid in full within 14 days.